sahiljaiswal02/Rust_Learning/Resources/ErrorHandling/Readme.md

 # Error Handling in Rust

 Rust provides robust error handling mechanisms to ensure your programs are resilient and reliable.
-Here's a summary of the key concepts covered in this chapter:

 1. **Categories of Errors**:
    - **Recoverable Errors**: These are errors you can handle and recover from, such as file not found or invalid input.